 Those with night eating syndrome experience nighttime overeating and sleep disturbances, both of which can impact daily functioning and overall quality of life.
 Binge eating disorder prompts people to consume large quantities of food in a short period of time, even if they aren't hungry, and often in response to an emotional trigger.
 Both conditions are psychiatric in nature and have effective treatments.

 Some experts believe a calorie is a calorie regardless of when it is consumed, and therefore as long as the calories in do not exceed the calories out, a person will not gain weight.
-However,
+However, some studies indicate food eaten late at night may lead to weight gain even if the total number of calories remains the same day to day, perhaps due to the fluctuating activity of hormones.
+This aspect requires more research.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.